 Each year, to celebrate the spirit of the season and help raise funds to support its massive Wo Otúh’an Wi Toy Drive, the nonprofit Cheyenne River Youth Project in Eagle Butte, South Dakota, hosts an annual star quilt raffle.
-This year’s quilt has been christened “Sugar Plum.”
+This year’s quilt has been christened “Winter Solstice.”

 Hand-crafted by Cheyenne River tribal member Bonnie LeBeaux, the quilt evokes colors of the sweetness of the season.